 The game is played by two players.
 Begin by choosing which player will use the red pieces, and who will use the black ones.
 Since black always moves first, you may want to toss a coin to decide who gets which color.
 To be fair, players swap colors after each game.
 Black begins by moving a piece forward one square diagonally.
 Then the red player takes his turn by also moving a piece forward one square diagonally.
 Only the dark squares on the checkerboard are used, and the checker pieces are always moved diagonally.
 The object of the game is to capture all of your opponent’s pieces by jumping over them.
 You may only jump over your opponent’s piece when your piece is on the square next to theirs, and only if the square on the other side of their piece is empty.
 After you jump over it, you may continue jumping over more of your opponent’s pieces until no more moves are possible.
 After jumping over a piece, remove it from the board.
 Checker pieces always move forward diagonally, never backwards except when a piece is promoted to a king.
 A piece becomes a king when it lands on the last row furthest away from you.
 To mark it as a king, either place a captured piece of the same color on top of it, or else flip the piece over.
 Our giant checker pieces may be flipped upside down, or else double stacked to identify them as a king.
 Kings may move both backwards and forward (always diagonally).
 The game is won when you have captured all of your opponent’s pieces, or else when your opponent has no possible moves left.

 For complete information on the game of checkers, click here to view it on the Wikipedia website.

+Order a giant checkers game today and enjoy!
 Happy checkering in the land of the giants!